Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: The latent Tate module

 \begin{proposition} The group $u^{\circ \mathbb{Z}_p}\!$ acts simply transitively on the set $S_{f, \pi}$. \end{proposition}

-\begin{proof} This is the same as \cite[Proposition 2.9]{Spe18} adapting the notations; the key point lies in Corollary \ref{R: periodic-points-u}.
+\begin{proof} This is the same as \cite[Proposition 2.9]{Spe18} adapting the notations.
 For the reader's convenience and due to the stature of this result, we outline the proof.
-To show that the action is transitive, it suffices to show that it is the case on
+To show that the action is transitive, it suffices to show, by compacity of $\mathbb{Z}_p$, that it is the case on